Why Did the Puritans Really Leave England for the New World?

-A new group began to emerge who would become known as the Puritans, who were virulently opposed to the elaborate ritual and liturgy of the Catholic Church that they believed was still too prevalent in the Church of England, and who resented and wanted to eliminate any religious practices that in any way still resembled the Catholicism from which this new church had sprung from.
+A new group began to emerge who would become known as the Puritans, who were virulently opposed to the elaborate ritual and liturgy of the Catholic Church that they believed was still too prevalent in the Church of England.
+They resented and wanted to eliminate any religious practices that in any way resembled the Catholicism from which this new church had sprung.

-The Puritans were adherents of the Reformed theology of Calvin, and their beliefs attached great importance to preaching, the supremacy of God, a literal belief in scripture, and worshipping in a simple manner without the rituals, crosses and ornate church decorations that they so despised in the Catholic Church.
+The Puritans were adherents of the reformed theology of Calvin, and their beliefs attached great importance to preaching, the supremacy of God, a literal belief in scripture, and minimalistic worship without the rituals, crosses and ornate church decorations they so despised in the Catholic Church.

-Of course, this belief in the supremacy of God put them on a collision course with the rulers of the day who, having managed to wriggle free from having to defer to the Pope, were none too keen on having to moderate their rule and control of the church in order to please the deity.
+Of course, this belief in the supremacy of God put them on a collision course with the rulers of the day who, having managed to wriggle free from the power of the Pope, were none too keen on having to moderate their rule in order to please a strict god.

-Still, King James I tried to find a way to accommodate the religious practices of the new Puritan clergy with that of the more conservative members of the Church of England who were in the majority, but the sense of alienation the Puritans felt from the established Church just continued to grow.
+Still, King James I tried to find a way to reconcile the religious practices of the new Puritan clergy with those of the more conservative members of the Church of England, but the sense of alienation the Puritans felt from the established church continued to grow.

 King Charles I and the Puritans

-The religious and political climate in England became even more febrile at the start of the 17th century, with the Catholic cause not being helped by the Guy Fawkes plot of 1605 and the Puritans remaining strongly opposed to mainstream royal ecclesiastical policy.
-Things came to a head when King Charles I came to the throne in 1625 and in the first few years of his reign the Puritans in Parliament strongly opposed his royal authority.
+The religious and political climate in England became even more febrile at the start of the 17th century.
+The Catholic cause was not helped by the Guy Fawkes plot of 1605, and the Puritans remained strongly opposed to mainstream royal ecclesiastical policy.
+Things came to a head when King Charles I came to the throne in 1625.
+In the first few years of his reign, the Puritans in parliament strongly opposed his royal authority.

-In order to maintain his royal power base and rid himself of those he viewed as his enemies, including many Puritans, Charles I took the unprecedented step of dissolving Parliament altogether in 1629.
+In order to maintain his royal power base and rid himself of those he viewed as his enemies, including many Puritans, Charles I took the unprecedented step of dissolving parliament altogether.
 The Puritans, probably quite rightly, interpreted this as a hostile act towards themselves and their religious practices, and so many decided to leave England and settle in the Americas, where they could develop their own communities based on their own beliefs.